LEGAL ASSISTANCE FOR SENIORS

 – Claire Ramsey, Senior Staff Attorney, Justice in Aging

-Fighting for Veterans: Action You Can Take When Encountering the Disabled or Destitute Veteran
+Fighting for Veterans: Be Better Informed When Encountering the Disabled or Destitute Veteran

-– Maurice Abarr, Attorney at Law, Accredited by Dept. of Veterans Affairs, Law Offices of Maurice L. Abarr
+– Maurice L. Abarr, Attorney, Law Offices of Maurice L. Abarr – Lawyer, Inc.

 Pursuing Justice for Senior Consumers